Nicotiana rustica: Turkey

 Maraş otu (English: Maraş weed) is a chewing variant of Nicotiana rustica commonly used by people who live in Maraş, Turkey and other areas of the country.
 Maraş Otu is a mixture of Oak tree ash and Nicotiana rustica that resembles henna.
 They use this by putting the mixture under their lips like Swedish snus or Afghan naswar.
 It is recognized as a drug by anti-drug activists.
 It can contribute to mouth cancers.

 Sudan

 In Sudan, this type of tobacco is called toombak (توومباك).
 It has been used for over 400 years.
-Being smokeless tobacco, it is processed in the loose form and the ground powder is mixed with sodium bicarbonate.
-As such, it has a very strong pH and is highly addictive.
+Being a form of smokeless tobacco, the tobacco leaves are cured, dried, ground and then mixed with sodium bicarbonate.
+As such, the freebase nicotine in this product is highly addictive.

+Ecology

+Nicotiana rustica serves as a larval host plant for Chrysodeixis includens and Phthorimaea operculella.
+Known pollinators of Nicotiana rustica include: Augochlorella aurata, Lasioglossum perpunctatum, Bombus impatiens, Lasioglossum tegulare, Augochlora pura, Lasioglossum michiganense, Lasioglossum versans, Bombus vagans, Halictus ligatus, Lasioglossum oblongum, Halictus rubicundus, Megachile frigida, and Sphecodes heraclei.